What Are AI Virtual Assistants: All You Need To Know

 - Research support and internal reporting

-Organizations that deploy AI virtual assistants in these areas frequently report 20–30% productivity gains in support functions within the first year.
+Organizations that deploy AI assistants in these areas frequently report 20–30% productivity gains in support functions within the first year.

-Where AI Virtual Assistants Should Be Used Carefully
+Where AI Assistants Should Be Used Carefully

 They should be used cautiously in situations involving: